 Lima is the capital of Peru and not only the entrance door to the country of Machu Picchu, Nazca Lines, Colca Canyon, or Amazon.
 The Peruvian capital has many treasures to discover.
 Therefore, with the Machu Travel Peru team, we want to tell you everything about the charms of the Peru capital.
 The capital has beautiful sunsets on unique beaches, a variety of water sports to practice, catacombs, and beautiful colonial temples.
 Not to mention that Lima is so famous by the Peruvia gastronomy.
 Therefore the city was chosen as the gastronomic capital of South America.
 With restaurants in the top positions worldwide!
 Join us to discover more in the following article.

-Everything you need to know about the capital of Peru, Lima
+Everything you need to know about the Peruvian capital

 - How to get there

-About the name of the city, it is said that it comes from a Quechua word that the Incas gave to one of the three main rivers that surrounded the zone; “Rimaq”, which means “the one who can speak” or “the one who speaks”.
-Through the years, this word was drifting to another one that replace the “R” with the “L”, without the “Q” final letter.
+Many schollars affirm that “Lima” comes from a Quechua word that the Incas gave to one of the three main rivers that surrounded the zone.
+This word was “Rimaq” river, and means “the one who can speak” or “the river who speaks”.
+Through the years, this word was drifting to another one that replace the “R” with the “L” without the “Q” final letter.

-At the time of Peruvian Viceroyalty, the city was renamed as “City of Kings” because the day of its foundation coincided with the Christian holiday “Three kings day”.
-However, over time it took again on the name of Lima, which was the name that the native peoples had given it.
+At the time of Viceroyalty, the city was renamed as “City of Kings”.
+It was because the day of its foundation coincided with the Christian holiday “Three kings day”.
+However, over time it took again on the name of Lima.

 As you see, the origin of the “Lima” word couldn’t be further from what is commonly known; the fruit that intervenes in the Ceviche preparation.